“Future-Proof” Cooling Systems

 - Reduces maintenance and costs

-Darwin Chambers Company utilizes antimicrobial handles on our walk in chamber doors.
+Darwin Chambers Company hallows for the option to utilize antimicrobial handles on our walk in chamber doors.
 Our exclusive technology antimicrobial coated handle helps stop the spread of illness-causing bacteria and fungi.
 More ammunition is the continuing battle against bacterial menaces in your research, even E. coli, staph, and salmonella.
 Our antimicrobial coating works to suppress growth of a wide variety of bacteria, algae, mold and mildew for the life of the hardware.
 When it comes to passing along germs, hands are the winners.
 No matter how many times a day they are washed, hands are bound to pick up pathogens as they go through their daily routine.
 Every time someone opens a refrigerator, oven or cabinet, potentially harmful microbes may find a home on the handle to the chamber.
 The next person using the contaminated handle unknowingly passes on the pathogens to whatever they touch.
 Darwin Chambers antimicrobial handles offer powerful bacteria-fighting action that should last the lifetime of the chamber handle.
 The more the handle is used, the harder the antimicrobial coating works to retard the growth of illness-causing pathogens.
 No special care is needed, handle normally and use standard cleaning methods.

 How antimicrobial coatings add value: